When the Body Says No: How Stress and Love Shaped a MS Journey

 The MS was back.

-That relationship ended in tragedy when her partner shot her before turning the gun on himself.
+That relationship ended in tragedy when her partner took both their lives.

 I don’t share this for shock value.

-I share it because the timeline matters.
-Her illness emerged when she was unhappy, receded when she lived in love and stability, and returned when she was again under relentless stress.
+I share it because the timeline and her story matter.
+As I can see it, and she actually shared with me, her illness emerged when she was in a joyless relationship, receded when she lived in love and stability, and returned when she was again under relentless stress.

 When the Body Says No: Gabor Maté on Stress, Trauma, and Illness